 The most creative Connecticut graduation caps of 2017

-Kolbe Cathedral's Class of 2017 Commencement Exercises at St. Augustine Cathedral in Bridgeport, Conn., on Thursday June 1, 2017.
+Registration will allow you to post comments on ctpost.com and create a ctpost.com Subscriber Portal account for you to manage subscriptions and email preferences.
 Kolbe Cathedral's Class of 2017 Commencement Exercises at St. Augustine Cathedral in Bridgeport, Conn., on Thursday June 1, 2017.

 Start the conversation, or Read more at Connecticut Post.